makma/fingerprintjs.com/content/blog/what-is-tls-fingerprinting.md

 Once you identify a bot, you can block its IP address or employ a bot protection service.
 And if you’re a webmaster, web developer, or planning to deploy a website that asks users for some form of input, you should implement a [CAPTCHA](https://www.cloudflare.com/learning/bots/how-captchas-work/).

-Consider also trying our [botd open-source library](https://github.com/fingerprintjs/BotD) for your bot protection needs.
+Consider also trying our [BotD open-source library](https://github.com/fingerprintjs/BotD) for your bot protection needs.

 ### DDoS Protection